nestordemeure/deepcube/README.md

 ## TODO

+- put display info in a separate file
+- implement solving of table for heuristic

 - let the table be generated in parallel
 - let the table be loaded and saved via serde